I am praying for my Christian friends who are going through a difficult time right now. May God bless them and give them strength during their trials.

 That’s it.
 Now you know what to say to someone going through a hard time…or at least what I think you should say.

 What would you add?
-Tell me in comments!
+Tell me in the comments!

 Godsy Girl is a Christian lifestyle blog.
 We designed it to Christian women’s blog that inspires and encourages women in Christian ministry, Christian life and Christian faith.
 Please share in any way you feel comfortable.
 Thanks!